nulib-ds/city-public-value-capitalism/content/cover.md

 : © 2022 The Authors.
 The text of this work is licensed under a Creative Commons Attribution-Non-Commercial-NoDerivatives 4.0 International License.
 To view a copy of this license, visit [creativecommons.org/licenses/by-nc-nd/4.0/](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 : ![CC BY-NC-ND](/img/by-nc-nd.png)

+### Additional Resources

+Read the _City, Public Value, and Capitalism_ Issue Brief, which provides a summary of key takeaways from the e-book, [here](https://buffett.northwestern.edu/documents/city,-public-value-and-capitalism-issue_brief.pdf).

 ### Project Team